These guides are AI-generated educational summaries — not legal or medical advice.

 Not distinguishing between incapacitating and non-incapacitating exacerbations

-Why: The rating criteria for bursitis under DC 5019 (rated by analogy) often hinge on the frequency and duration of incapacitating versus non-incapacitating episodes.
+The rating criteria for bursitis under DC 5019 (rated by analogy) often hinge on the frequency and duration of incapacitating versus non-incapacitating episodes.
 Lumping all flare-ups together as 'bad days' obscures this critical distinction.

-Do this instead: Before the exam, write down: (1) how often you have non-incapacitating flare-ups per month and how long they last, and (2) how often you have incapacitating episodes per month, how long they last, and what you cannot do during them (e.g., missed work, bed rest).
+Instead: Before the exam, write down: (1) how often you have non-incapacitating flare-ups per month and how long they last, and (2) how often you have incapacitating episodes per month, how long they last, and what you cannot do during them (e.g., missed work, bed rest).
 Present this clearly to the examiner.

 Impact: Critical for distinguishing between 10% and 20-30% ratings